adamgillessen/monopoly/README.md

 ## Todos:
 1. Update the login screen background due to issues with sizing of the browser window.
 2. Client: More log message
+3. Write unit-tests for a turn involving an auction
+4. Add functionaility for a player to win or lose

 ## Presentation 1
 * [Slides](https://docs.google.com/presentation/d/1RgGA1iphYtJ6-hlgfj2Q05BOLP61_Ed8p4W8L9lnqEk/edit#slide=id.g1cb33f25ef_3_1)